-Opening A Window on Canadian Philanthropy (Part Two)
+Opening a Window on Canadian Philanthropy – Part 2

 In my last blog, I asked the question: Do we have open reporting and sharing of knowledge among Canadian foundations?
 My answer was no. But this is not because Canadian foundations are inherently reluctant to talk to each other or to their grantees and the broader community.
 The answer may have more to do with the lack of developed platforms and practices for sharing information and communicating about goals, outcomes and learnings from foundation work.
 It may also have to do with the reticence of funders who have relatively little capacity to evaluate and disseminate, although they are willing to share some information to promote dialogue with grantees and potential grantees.

 An interesting new report from the Center for Effective Philanthropy in Boston, Sharing What Matters: Foundation Transparency suggests that foundation leaders in the US are indeed prioritizing current and potential grantees in their efforts to share information.
 Many of these foundations, large and small alike, agree that it is important to the grantee and applicant audience that foundations provide information about their grantmaking processes, including their objectives, criteria, application procedures and what to expect in terms of decision timelines.

 This type of information is often posted on foundation websites, which are the main source of information available to the public (other than government reports which in Canada are found on the Canada Revenue Agency Charities and Giving website, and in the subscription directories such as GrantConnect and Fundtracker).
 Among the 130 members of PFC, about 60% have websites, indicating an increase over the last few years in the willingness of foundations to share information about themselves and to facilitate the process of approaching them.